 Transit Management Companies

 Links to official Web sites of the largest transit management companies.
 Included is information on the transit systems with which these companies have contracts.
 Although these contracts often do not include the entire transit systems.
-Sometimes only a few routes, and sometimes just the dial-a-ride operations, mainly for people with disabilites.
+Sometimes only a few routes, and sometimes just the dial-a-ride operations, mainly for people with disabilities.

 Regional Transit Systems